ARCHIVED-mean-stack/session-8/README.md

 mongoose.model('Pirate', PirateSchema);
 ```

 This schema makes sure we're getting and setting well-formed data to and from the Mongo collection.
 Our schema has three String properties which define a Pirate object.

 The last line creates the Pirate model object, with built in Mongo interfacing methods.
 We'll refer to this Pirate object in other files.

+Ensure that `require('./models/pirate');` is in server.js

 Update controllers/pirates.js to require Mongoose, so we can create an instance of our Pirate model to work with.

-Update findAll() to query Mongo with the find() data model method.
+And update findAll() to query Mongo with the find() data model method.

 ```js
 var mongoose = require('mongoose'),